 Recent Media Presence

 CeFEO Co-Director Kajsa Haag was interviewed today by Sveriges Radio (Sweden's national public radio) on her research about divorce and its impacts on the family business.
-Listen to the interview and read more here (in Swedish).
+Listen to the interview and read more here External link, opens in new window. (in Swedish).

 What are the odds for a person of foreign background entering the board of Swedish stock listed firms?
 CeFEO researcher Timur Uman answers this question in an interview with Dagens Industri, the leading financial newspaper in Sweden.
 You can read the full article here (in Swedish).

 On the same topic, CeFEO member Lucia Naldi has been interviewed by the Sveriges Radio (Sweden's national public radio) about her research on mother entrepreneurs.
 The interview is in Swedish.
-Listen to the interview here (in Swedish).
+Listen to the interview here External link, opens in new window. (in Swedish).

 Recent statistics indicate that 30,000 Swedish companies are risk.
 CeFEO member Mattias Nordqvist has been interviewed as expert by Dagens Industri, the leading financial newspaper in Sweden, regarding this allarming figure and asked to provide his insights.
 A record number of entrepreneurs have indeed passed the retirement age and around 30,000 Swedish small businesses lack successors who can take over, in particular in the rural areas of the country.
 You can read the full article here (in Swedish).